GPU-Accelerated Algorithms for Process Mapping: GPU-Accelerated Process Mapping

-For the partitioning step, we use \algo{Jet}~\cite{Gilbert24} which we already presented in Section~\ref{subsec:gpu-multilevel-graph-partitioning}. \algo{Jet} outperforms CPU-based graph partitioners in terms of speed by factor in the range from 2 to 20 times while delivering equal or better solution quality.
+To adopt the hierarchical multisection approach to GPUs, we must (1) employ a GPU-based graph partitioner to obtain the $a_i$-way partitions and (2) construct the resulting subgraphs directly on the GPU\@.
+For the partitioning step, we use our own reimplementation of \algo{Jet}~\cite{Gilbert24}, which we already presented in Section~\ref{subsec:gpu-multilevel-graph-partitioning}. \algo{Jet} outperforms the CPU-based graph partitioner \textsc{Metis}~\cite{Karypis98} in terms of speed by a factor in the range of 2 to 20 times while delivering equal or better solution quality.
 Alternative GPU-based graph partitioners such as \algo{Sphynx}~\cite{Acer20} or \algo{G-kway}~\cite{Lee24} could also be used.
-As no comprehensive comparison between GPU partitioners exists, we adopt \algo{Jet} for its thorough evaluation.
-However, any faster or higher-quality alternative would translate to our algorithm.
+However, no comprehensive comparison between GPU partitioners exists, so we adopt the implementation of \algo{Jet} for its thorough evaluation.
+Any faster or higher-quality graph partitioner would also improve this algorithm.

+For the second step, the induced subgraphs of a graph $G = (V, E)$ given a partition $\Pi : [n] \mapsto [k]$ need to be built.
+To circumvent the costly download and upload between the CPU and GPU, the entire process is executed on the GPU\@.
+The algorithm works in $k$ iterations, where each iteration builds one subgraph $G'$.
+Algorithm~\ref{alg:build-subgraph} shows the pseudocode of one loop iteration.
+We define